During College Years

 You will be assisting a teacher probably much older than yourself (as a guest in her classroom) so, for middle and high schools, they look more for qualities that show your rapport with children.

-Teach or tutor ESL abroad either during a summer or while on study abroad junior year, even J-term.
+Alternately, look for places to teach or tutor ESL abroad either during a summer or while on study abroad junior year, even J-term.

 There are many teaching volunteer opportunities offered through Smith and others locally that you can arrange yourself.